Fahmi Fadzil: Code of Ethics

-The next week, on February 26, 2025, Malaysia’s Dewan Rakyat passed the Malaysian Media Council Bill.
+The next week, on February 26, 2025, Malaysia's Dewan Rakyat passed the Malaysian Media Council Bill.

 Fahmi called it a significant victory for media freedom and added that he hoped the Media Council could be fully established before the end of the year.
 He noted that the bill was unique in that it guaranteed minority representation of women and East Malaysians.

 He noted that it was a historic moment as the idea for the law was first conceived in 1973, also expressing the wish that a self-regulating body would help safeguard media freedom and look into other issues such as the welfare of media industry workers.

+On November 7, 2025, the Media Council held its first AGM and elected a new line-up of officials.

+In January 2026, Fahmi said that he would meet with the media council to find ways to tackle repressive laws affecting media freedoms.